 In the event the taxpayer loses or misplaces the CP01A notice, they can attempt to retrieve or replace their IP PIN for the current tax year at the IRS website here.

-From the Main Menu of the Tax Return (Form 1040) select:
+To enter the taxpayer's and/or spouse's IP PIN, from the Main Menu of the tax return (Form 1040) select:

 - Personal Information